Luisrosario2604/Chess/README.md

 #### How it works

-This software comunicates with the A.I by file.
+This software comunicates with the A.I by txt file.

-Every single game you will have a plays.txt file created.
+Every game it will create a plays.txt file.
-This file will have all the mooves history of the game.
+This file will have all the moves of the game.
-So if you want to make your A.I you will have to play your moove in this file
+So if you want to "connect" your A.I with the software you will have to play your moves in this file.

 Exemple of the content :